limbenjamin/voce/README.md

 - All these can be installed with `pip` by running `pip install -r requirements.txt`

-Additionally, to integrate the `webassets` package into pelican, the [pelican-assets plugin](https://github.com/pR0Ps/pelican-assets) is required.
-It's included in this repo as a submodule so it just needs to be activated in `pelicanconf.py`.
+Additionally, to integrate the `webassets` package into pelican, the [pelican-assets plugin](https://github.com/getpelican/pelican-plugins/tree/master/assets) is required.
+It's included in this repo so it just needs to be activated in `pelicanconf.py`.
+If you encounter any issues, you might need to download the latest version from the link above and replace the assets folder.

 - Add `"<theme dir>/plugins"` to the `PLUGIN_PATHS` list (or `os.path.join("<theme dir>", "plugins")` if you're feeling Pythonic)
 - Add `"assets"` to the `PLUGINS` list